delphix/mariadb-plugin/docs/docs/Linking/Replication_Mode.md

      - Databases List

-        Comma separated list of databases on the source MySQL instance that should be part of the dSource.
+        Comma separated list of databases on the source MariaDB instance that should be part of the dSource.
         Default value *ALL* indicates that all databases on the source instance will be brought in.

-     - MySQL Backup Path
+     - MariaDB Backup Path

         Full path, including the filename, of the full source db backup to use for the dsource creation.
         If this is provided, Delphix will not create a backup.